 At this writing self reliance expos might draw a thousand people and maybe 50-100 vendors, but not like much larger expos in the ’70’s and before Y2K.
 I was surprised when he said that most expo attendees are middle aged and upward.
 Young families and single adults aren’t generally going to expos.

 So where are they?
 Does that mean younger people aren’t getting prepared?
 Or does it mean they’re just not attending these shows?
 Are people not paying attention to the threats we’re facing?

 Is there a way to motivate family and friends, especially younger people, to start prepping?

-Yesterday afternoon before the show, I e-mailed DestinySurvival Dispatch subscribers to let them know about the show and to ask for opinions on what we might do.
+Before the show, I e-mailed DestinySurvival Dispatch subscribers to let them know about the show and to ask for opinions on what we might do.
 What follows are a few thoughts from both the e-mail responses and what Carolyn and I discussed.
 There was plenty of interest from chat room patrticipants during the show.

 I think it could be each of those things to one degree or another.
 We’re living in a fragmented society.
 High tech gadgets and social media put us in touch with information, and I’m all in favor of being aware of what’s going on in our world and our local communities.
 But having knowledge doesn’t mean we’re wise.
 And, no, there’s not an app for everything.